Richard Masters (football executive): APT regulations crisis

-Newcastle United Takeover
+Newcastle United takeover

 On 9 September 2020, Masters was accused by Newcastle United of not "acting appropriately" in relation to the Premier League's blocking of the attempted takeover of the club by a consortium consisting of PCP Capital Partners, Reuben Brothers and the Public Investment Fund of Saudi Arabia.
-This was following accusations from the consortium that the Premier League had deliberately misapplied their Owners' and Directors' test in order to frustrate the deal, due to improper influence from various third parties to block it.
-On 29 September 2021, a Competition Appeal Tribunal heard that Masters and the Premier League "abused its position" after it was "improperly influenced" by outside agencies such as the Qatari owned media outlet, BeIN Sports.
+This followed accusations from the consortium that the Premier League had deliberately misapplied their Owners' and Directors' test in order to frustrate the deal, due to improper influence from various third parties to block it.
+On 29 September 2021, a competition appeal tribunal heard that Masters and the Premier League "abused its position" after it was "improperly influenced" by outside agencies such as the Qatari owned media outlet, BeIN Sports.

 On 28 March 2023, Masters told the MPs that he could not comment on whether Newcastle's connection with Saudi Arabia was being reinvestigated following a US court case, which described the Saudi PIF as "a sovereign instrumentality of the Kingdom of Saudi Arabia".
-The court case also said about the PIF Governor and the Newcastle chairman, Yasir Al-Rumayyan, that he is "a sitting minister of the government" with "sovereign immunity".
+The court case also said about the PIF governor and the Newcastle chairman, Yasir Al-Rumayyan, that he is "a sitting minister of the government" with "sovereign immunity".
 It raised concerns about the degree of independence between PIF and Newcastle.